 The old-school celebrity chef Fanny Cradock was never one to mince her words.
 She was in fact famous for bossing her assistants around on live television and for telling her viewers to think of a neighbour they’d never really liked, while stabbing a duck rather aggressively with two forks – one in each hand.

-Her theatrical manner and appearance allowed her to get away with it all.
-But one day her acid wit went too far and it caused her to lose her job at the BBC (to be replaced by the sweet, young Delia Smith).
+Her theatrical manner allowed her to get away with it all.
+But one day her acid wit went too far and caused her to lose her job at the BBC – to be replaced by the sweet, young Delia Smith.

-Ms Cradock had been invited on The Big Time TV show to taste and comment on the food prepared by a housewife from Devon; and she must have been in a particularly combative mood that day.
+Ms Cradock had been invited on a TV show to taste and comment on the food prepared by a housewife from Devon – and she must have been in a particularly combative mood that day.

 During her career as a television cook spanning from the 50s to the 70s, Fanny Cradock had introduced many recipes from France and Italy to a British public in dire need of culinary stimulation.

-When watching clips of her shows on YouTube, I especially love hearing her pronounce the names of French wines and dishes with that hilarious sense of grandeur.
+When watching clips of her shows online, I especially love hearing her pronounce the names of French wines and dishes with that hilarious sense of grandeur.